-A Draft Memorandum of Agreement (MOA) has been prepared by FHWA and DDOT in consultation with consulting parties to resolve and mitigate the adverse effects to historic properties in accordance with Section 106 of the NHPA.
-Mitigation for potential construction impacts to historic and archaeological sites are addressed in the stipulations contained in the Draft MOA.
-These draft stipulations include:
+A Memorandum of Agreement (MOA) has been prepared by FHWA and DDOT in consultation with the NPS, DC SHPO, and other consulting parties to resolve and mitigate the adverse effects to historic properties in accordance with Section 106 of the NHPA.
+Mitigation for potential construction impacts to historic and archaeological sites are addressed in the stipulations contained in the executed MOA (Appendix O).
+These stipulations include: